Blog

 The Tool Sprawl Problem

-Integration Complexity: Multiple security tools from different vendors often struggle to share data effectively, creating information silos that prevent comprehensive threat visibility.
+Integration Complexity: The average security team uses tools from 17 different vendors, with only 23% reporting effective integration across their security stack.
+Multiple tools from different vendors struggle to share data effectively, creating information silos that prevent comprehensive threat visibility.

 Skill Requirements: Each security tool requires specialized knowledge for effective operation.
-Organizations struggle to maintain expertise across dozens of platforms, leading to suboptimal configuration and utilization.
+Organizations typically use only 30-40% of their security tools’ capabilities due to insufficient expertise across 76+ platforms.

 Human Factors in Security Failures